eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 ## How to release your _Vehicle App_?

 Now that the `CI Workflow` was successful, you are ready to build your first release.
-The goal is to build a ready-to-deploy container image that is published in the GitHub container registry
+The goal is to build a ready-to-deploy container image that is published in the GitHub container registry.

 1. Open the `Code` page of your repository on GitHub
 1. Click on `Create a new release` in the Releases section on the right side